fluentfuture/md/Using-spies.md

-This page introduces a few tips about using Mockito spies.
+This page describes a few (common) scenarios where Mockito spies work rather affectively.

 ## Invariants and State-based Objects